-High quality dark chocolate, especially raw, is actually one of the best sources of flavanols.
+High quality dark chocolate like the one we use in this recipe, especially raw, is actually one of the best sources of flavanols.

-Flavanols are powerful antioxidants & luckily for us, it seems that cocoa powder + extracts are even better antioxidants than, for example, red wine, garlic or strawberries.
+Flavanols are powerful antioxidants and it seems that cocoa powder and extract are even better antioxidants than, for example, red wine, garlic or strawberries.

-Studies suggest that dark chocolate & cocoa are awesome because:
+Studies suggest that dark chocolate and cocoa are amazing for our health because:

 - flavanols in cocoa are bioavailable; they enter our circulation